It’s not easy to make time for reading when your concentration is rusty. Here are some powerful tips to read more books.

 Reading gives you knowledge and broadens your perspective.
 It helps you rest and unwind.

-Here are some amazing benefits of reading:
+Here are some benefits of reading:

 it boosts your vocabulary